EnviroDIY/ModularSensors/README.md

 - After updating the sensors, then call any functions you want to send/print/save data.
 - Finish by putting the logger back to sleep, if desired, with ```systemSleep()```.

 The [double_logger example program](https://github.com/EnviroDIY/ModularSensors/tree/master/examples/double_logger) demonstrates using a custom loop function in order to log two different groups of sensors at different logging intervals.
 The [baro_rho_correction example program](https://github.com/EnviroDIY/ModularSensors/tree/master/examples/baro_rho_correction) demonstrates using a custom loop function in order to create calculated variables before saving the data and sending it to the EnviroDIY data portal.
 The [data_saving example program](https://github.com/EnviroDIY/ModularSensors/tree/master/examples/data_saving) shows using a custom loop in order to save cellular data by saving data from many variables on the SD card, but only sending a portion of the data to the EnviroDIY data portal.

 ## Available sensors

 There are a number of sensors supported by this library.
-Depending on the sensor, it may communicate with the Arduino board using as a serial peripheral interface (SPI), inter-integrated curcuit (I2C, also called "Wire"), or some type of universal synchronous/asynchronous receiver/transmitter (USART, almost always simply called "serial") (USART or serial includes transistor-transistor logic (TTL), RS232 (adapter needed), and RS485 (adapter needed) communication).
+Depending on the sensor, it may communicate with the Arduino board using as a serial peripheral interface (SPI), inter-integrated circuit (I2C, also called "Wire," "Two Wire", or "TWI"), or some type of universal synchronous/asynchronous receiver/transmitter (UART/USART, or simply "serial") protocol.
+(USART or serial includes transistor-transistor logic (TTL), RS232 (adapter needed), and RS485 (adapter needed) communication).
 See the section on [Processor Compatibility](#compatibility) for more specific notes on which pins are available for each type of communication on the various supported processors.

 Essentially all of the sensors can have their power supplies turned off between readings, but not all boards are able to switch output power on and off.
 When the sensor constructor asks for the Arduino pin controlling power on/off, use -1 for any board which is not capable of switching the output power on and off.